Passive Thermal Computing Infrastructure

 How It Works

-A single Submera deployment site requires one post in the ground, one arm over the water, and one umbilical to shore.
-That is the entire physical infrastructure required to bring 20 GPU compute units online.
+A single Submera deployment site uses two ~1.5-acre ponds and two small shoreline power huts.
+That is the entire physical infrastructure required to bring 83 GPU compute units online.
+No building, no chillers, no cooling towers.

 Step 01